luixv/meinbssb/README.md

 # Mein BSSB
 This project is a starting point for the Mein BSSB application.
 Be sure that flutter config --enable-web has been executed.
 A Flutter application for managing BSSB-related stuff.

+IMPORTANT: In order to view (and edit) this file you can use the online editor Stackedit: https://stackedit.io/app#

 ## CI/CD Pipeline